andypiper/my-glitch-in-bio/README.md

-# Glitch in Bio!
+# formerly, Glitch in Bio!

 > [!IMPORTANT]
-> the live code on Glitch is on the `glitch` branch.
+> This used to be a Glitch app.
+For now, I am running it on my own hosting.
 ---

 > [!TIP]